entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database),
      the Keycloak image will be configured to use this service.
      Alternately, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for Keycloak to use.
-If left empty, or given a value of 'none', Keycloak will deploy using its own internal H2 database.
+If left empty or given a value of 'none', Keycloak will deploy using its own internal H2 database.
 * `spec.imageName` is used to provide a customized image.
 By default, the operator will use the `entando/entando-keycloak` discussed above.
 When using the default image, please refer to the